 ESENT is a built-in database search engine on your computer which helps File Explorer, Search to search for parameters throughout your computer.
-Some Windows 10 users are complaining about a problem related to the failure of ESENT on their respective systems.
+Some Windows 10 or Windows 11 users are complaining about a problem related to the failure of ESENT on their respective systems.
 If you are facing a similar kind of problem on your computer, follow these fixes and you will be able to solve the problem on your computer.

 Fix-1 Create Database folder in TileDataLayer-

 Creating a Database folder in the TileDataLayer folder may help you to solve this problem on your computer.

 1. Press Windows key+R to launch Run window.
 Now, copy-paste this folder address in Run and hit Enter.

 2. Now, right-click on the open space and then click on “New>” and then click on “Folder” to create a folder on your computer.